alexanderenrique/alexanderenrique.github.io/docs/general/Today-I-Learned.md

   - Air hammers work ok, not as well as you'd want.
 Maybe mine just isn't that strong

 #### 07/19/2025
-- You can bend the hell out of a control arm with a hydralic press.
+- You can bend the hell out of a control arm with a hydraulic press.
 You can't just push the center of a bushing as hard as you can and hope it pops out
 - MOSI/MISO.
 Master in slave out, slave out master in.
 - About the stack of code you need to go from arduino IDE to a proper gui
   - It's the driver for the screen, then a graphics package (like LVGL), and then a GUI editor